Munyawera-Fils/E-portfolio-ICP-Blockchain/eportfolio-ICP/README.md

 - After submit the request you will see the list of registered institution where you can view the details.
 - You can login , after login with ICP you can find you new form of creating profile. then you can also logout anad system back you to the landing page.

-This is the Current phase where we are , but we are still improving this app but adding many functionilities that will be used in E-portfolio.

-Copyright E-portfolio Team @KUSHIT ICP HUB EAST AFRICA

-## Team members

-- Munyawera Fils
-- Maic Sebakara
-- Kwizera Emmanuel